abdallahalseddek/Practical-Web-Database-Design/README.md

 # Practical Web DataBase Design [Book](https://link.springer.com/book/10.1007/978-1-4302-5377-8)
-### This `README` file contains my hand-work from database concepts discussed in the book.
-Also, I Implemented the applications described in the book as an illustrative example.
+This `README` file contains my hand-work from database concepts discussed in the book.
+Also, I Implemented the applications described in the book as an illustrative example.<br>

+The Repository is a part of collaborative work production in 6-Months Mentorship program under the supervision of [Eng.Ahmed Emad](https://www.linkedin.com/in/ahmed-emad-abdelall/).

 ## Index:
 - [An Intro to the content of the book](#book-content)
 - [Book Example Design and Impl in MySql & PostgresSql](#book-e-commerce-example)